Famous Same-Sex Couples

 2003

-Armistead Maupin (novelist, screenplay writer)
+Armistead Maupin (author, screenplay writer)

 Christoper Turner (Web site producer, photographer)